axelpale/genversion/README.md

 ### genversion.generate(targetPath, opts, callback)

-Read the version from the nearest package.json along the targetPath and generate a version module into targetPath.
+Read the version from the nearest package.json along the `targetPath` and generate a version module into `targetPath`.
+A custom path to package.json can be specified with `opts.source`.

 **Parameters:**

 - *targetPath:* string.
 An absolute or relative file path.
 Relative to `process.cwd()`.
 - *opts:* optional options.
 Available keys are:
+  - *source:* optional string.
+Defaults to targetPath.
   - *useSemicolon:* optional boolean.
 Defaults to false.
   - *useEs6Syntax:* optional boolean.
 Defaults to false.
 - *callback:* function (err, version).
 Parameter *version* is the version string read from package.json.
 Parameter *err* is non-null if package.json cannot be found, its version is not a string, or writing the module fails.